QuarticCat/QuarticCat.github.io/content/posts/optimize-difftastic.en.md

        Change: PopEitherLhs      Change: PopEitherRhs
 ```

 They have identical stacks but different `last_vertex` and `change`.
-Apart from that, this structure is hard to pop.
+Also, this structure is hard to pop.
 But we're close.
 There's one exception: two identical stack pairs must have the same `last_vertex` if the `change` is `PopBoth`.
 So we can just record such a vertex and the number of `PopEither` in both sides.

 ```rust
 struct Vertex<'a, 'b> {